Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 ## Edit header file settings

-To edit the header file settings, you must remove the data you have provided for a segment respectively a segment row before you can change the data.
+In order to edit header file settings, you must remove the data you have provided for a segment respectively a segment row before you can change the data.

 #### Prerequisites